sadjow/phoenix-devenv-template/README.md

 - `devenv.yaml` - Configures devenv to use nixpkgs-unstable for the latest packages
 - `.envrc` - Configures direnv to use devenv (optional, but provides automatic activation)

-This Phoenix template includes all dependencies required for Phoenix development, including:
+This reference implementation includes all dependencies required for Phoenix development, including:

 - PostgreSQL database for data storage
 - Node.js for asset compilation